 Don’t Throw Last Year’s Sunscreen Away (Unless…)

-First, that tube of sunscreen you still have left from last summer should still be good, provided it was stored at room temperature, and the date hasn’t expired.
-If you left it in the glove compartment of your SUV or under a bed in the camper you might want to toss it.
+That tube of sunscreen you still have left from last summer should still be good, provided it was stored at room temperature, and the date hasn’t expired.
+If you left it in the glove compartment of your car or under a bed in the camper you might want to toss it.
 Long exposure to extreme temperatures can break down the active ingredients in most sunscreens and isn’t worth the risk.
 Some people like to start the season out with a fresh tube of sunscreen, just to be safe.

 Ingredients to Avoid